Funding

 Other Fee Reductions

 Once a student has advanced to candidacy they may choose to apply for Part-time status which reduces their fees by about half.
-When they go out into the field to do research that takes them out of the state of California they may further reduce fees by approximately $632 per quarter by applying for In-Absentia status.
-Another option is to apply for Leave of Absence and pay no fees for a maximum of 3 quarters in a row.
-Then the student can enroll for one quarter and go back on Leave of Absence.
-Doing this may make certain loans come due as the student is not enrolled.
+When they go to the field to do research that takes them out of "designated local campus region" they may apply for In-Absentia status.
+In-absentia students pay 15% of the Registration Fee and Educational Fee.
+Another option is to apply for Leave of Absence (LOA) and pay no fees for a maximum of 3 quarters in a row.
+Extending a LOA beyond this period requires a strong rationale and permission from the dean.
+Student should be advised that being on LOA may make certain loans come due as the student is not enrolled; further students do not have access to university health insurance (SHIP), and have reduced access to other campus resources, while on LOA.

-First-year Anthropology graduate students may request funds for travel, living expenses, fees and/or research related expenses for ethnographic field research, language learning, or other activity which substantially contributes to completion of the ethnographic writing requirement, language requirement, or otherwise to preparation for the Qualifying Examinations or dissertation research.
-Funding normally is for projects carried out during the summer.
+In most years, the Anthropology department may make modest funding available for its graduate students in support of living expenses, fees and/or research related expenses for ethnographic field research, language learning, or other activity which substantially contributes to completion of the ethnographic writing requirement, language requirement, or otherwise to preparation for the Qualifying Examinations or dissertation research.
+Funding typically projects carried out during the summer.

 International Students